Monitoring and Analysing Food and Agricultural Policies

 Agrifood policy monitoring

-Price incentives at the farm-gate measured by the nominal rate of protection (NRP) – the percentage difference between domestic and international equivalent price – averaged 11% across all 9 commodities (beef, cassava, coffee, cotton, maize, milk, rice, sugarcane, and tea) between 2005 and 2022.
+Price incentives at the farm-gate measured by the nominal rate of protection (NRP) – the percentage difference between domestic and international equivalent price – averaged 9.3% across all 7 commodities (maize, cassava, rice, sugarcane, coffee, cotton and tea) between 2005 and 2022.
 However, substantial differences exist among these commodities:

-• Cotton and rice farmers have consistently benefited from price incentives, averaging 45% and 49%, respectively.
+• Cotton and rice farmers have consistently benefited from (positive) price incentives, averaging 44% and 50%, respectively.
 These positive figures suggest favourable market conditions and/or policies that enhance farmers' income by ensuring better prices.

-• Cassava, milk, coffee, and maize farmers experienced fluctuations between negative price incentives and positive incentives.
-However, on average, cassava, milk, and coffee farmers faced price disincentives of -11%, -10%, and -9% respectively.
-Overall, maize farmers benefited from positive price incentives averaging 42%, with significant variations, ranging from -36% in 2012 to 158% in 2021.
+• Cassava, coffee, and maize farmers experienced fluctuations between negative price incentives and positive incentives.
+However, on average, cassava, and coffee farmers faced price disincentives of –13%, and –9% respectively.
+Overall, maize farmers benefited from positive price incentives averaging 42%, with significant variations, ranging from –36% in 2012 to 207% in 2017.
 Several factors could explain fluctuating price incentives, including changes in demand and supply dynamics, fluctuations in international prices, among others.
+Negative NRPs at the farmgate for some staples such as cassava (–13%) and cash crops such as sugarcane (–36%), coffee (–9%) and tea (–46%) indicate that domestic prices are lower than international reference prices.
+The disincentives make it less attractive for farmers to invest in the production of these essential food crops.

 Current agrifood policy support